 Racks by the Tracks

-Barbecue enthusiasts will be on Cloud Nine at this annual two-day festival held each May in Kingsport.
+Barbecue enthusiasts will be on Cloud Nine at this annual two-day festival held in Kingsport.
 Saturday attendees are invited to purchase food from the barbecue competitors, and then vote for their favorites in four separate People’s Choice Awards categories.
 While entrance to the barbecue portion of the festival is free for everyone, guests also have the option to purchase tickets, which range from $20 to $80 to special events like the live concert, a wine tasting area, and a craft beer sampling event.
 Make sure to purchase tickets in advance, and check out the parking and shuttle information before you go.

 Jonesborough Chocolate Fest

 Just in time for Valentine’s Day in February, Jonesborough hosts Chocolate Fest throughout its historic downtown.
 Guests can look forward to sampling all different kinds of delectable chocolates, from truffles and fudge to dipped fruit and hot cocoa.
 Various businesses around Jonesborough act as stops during the Chocolate Fest and attendees can visit as many or as few of the participating shops as they choose.
 Each chocolate treat costs one ticket, and guests are encouraged to purchase tickets online in advance to be picked up at the event.

 The small town of Elizabethton is perhaps best known for the beautiful 19th-century bridge spanning the Doe River, which is situated near the charming downtown area.
 The bridge becomes the center point of a weekend-long family-friendly celebration complete with live music, crafts, classic cars, and fireworks.
 Each year, dozens of local food vendors come out and serve fair favorites for event-goers to enjoy alongside the array of entertainment.